ClimateImpactLab/energy-code-release-2020/README.md

 that showed that our outcome variable has a unit root, we construct first differenced versions of our variables for use in later econometric analysis.
 * To nonlinearly model income heterogeneity in the energy-temperature response, we construct an income spline variable.
 We decide on knot location based on in sample income deciles.
-* Lastly to plot 3 x 3 arrays displaying the interacted model, we save a dataset with information on average income and climate in different terciles of the in sample data.
+* Lastly to plot 3 x 3 arrays displaying the interacted model (*Methods* Equation 1), we save a dataset with information on average income and climate in different terciles of the in sample data.

 ### Outputs of Step 1